1542shin/health-track/README.md

 # Health Track

-Health Track is web front-end project.
+Health Track is web front-end project with React/Redux library.
-You can add weight input and it shows the data in graph and table form.
+It shows your weight data in a graph and table format.
-You can also set your height and goal weight and calculate your BMI.
+You can also set your height to calculate your BMI.

 ## Live Demo